 How are Chairs awarded?

-Canada Excellence Research Chairs are tenable for seven years and are not renewable.
+Canada Excellence Research Chairs are tenable for eight years and are not renewable.